Tom EverittStaff Research Scientist Google DeepMind Email: tomeveritt at google.com |

 Automated Theorem Proving.
 Tom Everitt, Supervised by Rikard Bøgvad.
 Bachelor thesis, Department of Mathematics, Stockholm University, 2010.

-Find me on Twitter, Facebook, LinkedIn, Google scholar, dblp, ORCID.
+Find me on Blue Sky, Twitter, Facebook, LinkedIn, Google scholar, dblp, ORCID.